How to Reduce Separation Anxiety in Greyhounds: Strategies and Practical Exercises

 • Step 3: gradually increase up to 10–15 minutes.

-Positive Reinforcement
+Positive reinforcement

-Complementary Strategies
+Complementary strategies

-Pheromones and Dietary Supplements
+Pheromones and dietary supplements

-Pheromones similar to those of lactating bitches (D.A.P.) can be dispersed via collars or sprays.
+Pheromones similar to those of lactating bitches (D.A.P.) can be diffused via collars or sprays.
 Additionally, certain supplements based on L-theanine or plants (valerian, passionflower) offer gentle hormonal support, often validated by pharmacopoeial studies.

-Behavioral Therapies and Coaching
+Behavioral therapies and coaching

 FAQ